Umayyad Caliphate: Non-Muslims

 Although non-Muslims could not hold the highest public offices in the empire, they held many bureaucratic positions within the government.
 An important example of Christian employment in the Umayyad government is that of Sarjun ibn Mansur.
 He was a Melkite Christian official of the early Umayyad Caliphate.
 The son of a prominent Byzantine official of Damascus, he was a favourite of the early Umayyad caliphs Mu'awiya I and Yazid I, and served as the head of the fiscal administration for Syria from the mid-7th century until the year 700, when Caliph Abd al-Malik ibn Marwan dismissed him as part of his efforts to Arabicize the administration of the caliphate.
 According to the Muslim historians al-Baladhuri and al-Tabari, Sarjun was a mawla of the first Umayyad caliph, Mu'awiya I (r.
 661–680), serving as his "secretary and the person in charge of his business".
 The hagiographies, although less reliable, also assign to him a role in the administration, even as "ruler" (archon or even amir), of Damascus and its environs, where he was responsible for collecting the revenue.
 In this capacity, he is attested in later collections of source material such as that of al-Mas'udi.
 Sarjun ibn Mansur was replaced by Sulayman ibn Sa'd al-Khushani, another Christian.

-Muawiya's marriage to Maysun bint Bahdal (Yazid's mother) was politically motivated, as she was the daughter of the chief of the Kalb tribe, which was a large Syriac Orthodox Christian Arab tribe in Syria.
+Mu'awiya's marriage to Maysun bint Bahdal (Yazid's mother) was politically motivated, as she was the daughter of the chief of the Kalb tribe, which was a large Syriac Orthodox Christian Arab tribe in Syria.
 The Kalb tribe had remained largely neutral when the Muslims first went into Syria.
-After the plague that killed much of the Muslim army in Syria, by marrying Maysun, Muawiyah used the Syriac Orthodox Christians against the Byzantines.
+After the plague that killed much of the Muslim army in Syria, by marrying Maysun, Mu'awiya used the Syriac Orthodox Christians against the Byzantines.

-Tom Holland writes that Christians, Jews, Samaritans and Manichaeans were all treated well by Muawiyah.
-Muawiyah even restored Edessa's cathedral after it had been toppled by an earthquake.
-Holland also writes that, "Savagely though Muawiyah prosecuted his wars against the Romans, yet his subjects, no longer trampled by rival armies, no longer divided by hostile watchtowers, knew only peace at last.
+Tom Holland writes that Christians, Jews, Samaritans and Manichaeans were all treated well by Mu'awiya.
+Mu'awiya even restored Edessa's cathedral after it had been toppled by an earthquake.
+Holland also writes that, "Savagely though Mu'awiya prosecuted his wars against the Romans, yet his subjects, no longer trampled by rival armies, no longer divided by hostile watchtowers, knew only peace at last.
 Justice flourished in his time, and there was great peace in the regions under his control.
 He allowed everyone to live as they wanted."